 Between 2006 and 2008, Jessica was Technical Advisor to the Frankfurt Zoological Society’s North Luangwa Conservation Programme in Zambia.
 Here she was responsible for the monitoring of the introduced black rhino population; networking and fundraising for a third rhino translocation in May 2008; and managing the NLCP Conservation Education Programme, involving 9 schools in the adjacent Game Management Areas.

-Jessica is co-author of a popular/scientific book Giants of the Madre de Dios (2006), is currently working on a second book about giant otters and their conservation (to be published in February 2019), and has written several articles in popular magazines such as BBC Wildlife, Africa Geographic, and Earth Island Journal.
-As Communications Coordinator for Cocha Cashu, Jessica is responsible for promoting the Station and its activities to a national and international audience through a range of media, including this website and our Facebook page.
+Jessica is co-author of two popular/scientific book Giants of the Madre de Dios (2006) and The Giant Otter: Giants of the Amazon (2019), and has written several articles in popular magazines such as BBC Wildlife, Africa Geographic, and Earth Island Journal.
+As Communications Coordinator for Cocha Cashu, Jessica is responsible for promoting the Station and its activities to a national and international audience through a range of activities and media, including this website and our Facebook and Instagram pages.

 Southeast Peru has been the focus of much of her work as a scientist.
-Her love and passion for Amazonian rainforests began in 2000 when she joined, for 7 months, the resident naturalist program operating at the Explorer’s Inn in Tambopata.
-From then on, by working as a guide, field assistant, monitoring biologist, BBC film location scout, PhD student, and recently, as a biological station field manager in 2013, she has regularly made her way back to Southeast Peru, including Tambopata, Bahuaja Sonene, Madre de Dios river, Los Amigos, and Manu.
+Her passion for Amazonian rainforests began in 2000 when she joined, for 7 months, the resident naturalist program operating at the Explorer’s Inn in Tambopata.
+Since then, by working as a guide, field assistant, monitoring biologist, BBC film location scout, PhD student, and recently, as a biological station field manager in 2013, she has regularly made her way back to southeast Peru, including Tambopata, Bahuaja Sonene, Madre de Dios, Los Amigos, and Manu.
 Her more than 10 years of experience relevant to tropical forests and conservation (tourism, research, large scale monitoring programs and education), together with her scientific background have provided her with opportunities to look at and learn from different realities and perspectives and have shaped her vision about the complexities of the economic and social context of an Amazonian rainforest.
 Roxana is a Peruvian biologist interested in evolution, community, population, and behavioral ecology, with a special focus on tropical ecosystems and collective behavior.
 She is a bachelor from the National University Federico Villarreal (Lima), with a PhD in Ecology and Evolution from the University of Utah, and a postdoc from Stanford University.

 Dr. Ron Swaisgood serves San Diego Zoo Global as the Brown Endowed Director of Applied Animal Ecology.
 He also heads the Giant Panda Conservation Unit and is the General Scientific Director of Cocha Cashu Biological Station in Manu National Park in the Peruvian Amazon.
 Ron earned a bachelor’s degree from the University of North Carolina at Chapel Hill and a Ph.D. in Animal Behavior from the University of California, Davis.
 Trained as a field biologist, Ron supervises a number of conservation science programs, primarily in California, Mexico, China, South Africa and Peru.
 These include (1) ecological and behavioral research programs for several bear and other mammalian species (2) population monitoring and adaptive management programs for local bird, reptile and amphibian species; and (3) translocation/reintroduction programs for several species such as kangaroo rats, owls, rhinoceros, condors, tortoises, and frogs.
 Some of these programs have endured for over a decade.
 In this capacity, he supervises field teams on three continents and has developed and implemented a number of international collaborations.